 How Much Do Lawyers Cost Per Hour?

 The average cost of lawyers per hour is usually between $100 to $300 per hour.
-More reputable firms with highly-specialized attorneys may charge upward of $1,000 per hour.
+More reputable firms with highly specialized attorneys may charge an hourly rate of $1,000 per hour or more.
 The attorney should break down the hourly investment for each task with documentation.

 Flat Fee (Task-Based)

 Take your time to carefully read over the contract and don’t be shy with questions if you’re unsure of something.
-You need to understand exactly which tasks are included in the pricing, and how much additional ones would cost.
+You need to understand exactly which tasks are included in the flat fee arrangement, and how much additional ones would cost.

 Hiring a lawyer on retainer means you pay upfront costs for future legal services.
-Business lawyers commonly work on retainers, as they know their services will be needed at one point or another.
-Say an attorney charges $200/hour.
+Business lawyers practicing corporate law commonly work on retainers, as they know their services will be needed at one point or another.
+Say an attorney charges $200/hour for legal representation.
 They may charge a $1,000 retainer to a business for five hours of work.
 Additional hours will be billed on top of that retainer cost.

 Unused hours in the retainer may be returned to the client after the case is over.

 What’s the Cost of NOT Hiring an Attorney?

 Choosing to represent yourself (without an attorney) is an extremely risky move.
 In personal injury cases, this route will almost certainly lead to getting short-changed or worse.